learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Introduction

+Recall from the last lab that you had a training accuracy close to 90% and a test set accuracy close to 76%.

-Whenever you are evaluating a model, you should be asking a couple of questions:
+As with your previous machine learning work, you should be asking a couple of questions:
 - Is there a high bias? yes/no
 - Is there a high variance? yes/no